 Sailboats often tack to their destination, which affects the distance and travel time.
-The SailTimer™ tacking calculations were developed a decade ago because GPS chartplotters didn't know how far your tacking route would be.
+The SailTimer™ tacking calculations were developed beginning in 2005 because GPS chartplotters didn't know how far your tacking route would be.
 But if they didn't know that distance, how could they calculate the ETA correctly?
 The SailTimer tacking results solved this problem, and set a new standard.

 It is often hard to know whether to head off the wind to get more speed (but at a longer distance), or beat closer to the wind to reduce the distance (but at lower speed).
 Traditionally that is known as The Helmsman's Dilemma.
 Now, you can use the patented SailTimer tacking results to display your optimal tacks as a chart overlay, and see the precise distance, time and heading on each tack.
 No more guessing or superstition to determine the optimal tack, or arriving hours later than you expected.

 This may be a low-cost app, but it has sophisticated tacking results.
 It is kind of ironic that you can generate better tacking results on your phone than on an expensive GPS chartplotter; a sign of the times.
 Many GPS chartplotters don't have any sailing functions at all.
 But if the ETA is not accounting for your tacking distances, it is wrong.
 For decades, the standard response from all of the major manufacturers was to use VMG rather than tacking distances (even though distances are obviously easy to get in a GPS).
 But although the concept of VMG is logical, the actual calculations on a GPS are fraught with errors and usually poorly explained in GPS owners manuals (see VMG link on menu above for further details).